 You’re so excited to use your new telescope.

-You take it to your favorite stargazing site and point it to a patch of sky where you intend on searching for the Andromeda galaxy.
+You take it to your favorite stargazing site and point it to a patch of sky where you intend to search for the Andromeda galaxy.
 But then you can’t see anything more than blurriness, no matter what you try to focus on with your scope!

 Does blurriness mean that you need to collimate your telescope?